COSD-PANDA/datasd/src/about.md

 Before moving to California, Maksim was a Solutions Architect at Promet Source where he built large web systems and designed complex integrations.
 He also shaped development processes and led international development teams.

 ###Andrell Bower
 Andrell, Open Data Program Coordinator since August 2015, has a background in news reporting and data visualization.
-She covered topics such as elections, water use, the local economy and crime as a member of the Graphics, Data & Research department in the newsroom of the San Diego Union Tribune.
+She covered topics such as elections, water use, the local economy and crime as a member of the Graphics, Data & Research department in the newsroom of the San Diego Union-Tribune.

 ##Open data for the City of San Diego